neslihanpelinmetin/neslihanpelinmetin/README.md

 ## 💁🏻‍♀️ About Me
 My name is **Neslihan Pelin** and I am a **Computer Engineer** who is passionate about **Computer Vision, Artificial Intelligence, and Computational Imaging**.
-I am dedicated to expanding my expertise in **machine intelligence, and image processing** while also integrating business and engineering skills for impactful innovation.
+I am dedicated to expanding my expertise in **artificial intelligence, and image processing** while also integrating business and engineering skills for impactful innovation.

 👩🏻‍💻 Currently, I am working on:
 - **Deep Learning & Computer Vision** projects with **PyTorch, OpenCV, and Hugging Face**